mid-tarsal sprain - plantar fasciitis

 Plantar fasciitis is common in middle-aged people but can also occur in younger people who are on their feet a lot.
 This injury can occur in one or both feet.

 After a diagnosis of sprain or fasciitis your injury management plan should include treatment as often as possible.

-SportsMed is the physical therapy product we suggest to aid recovery of damage to the joints or ligaments of the feet
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of damage to the joints or ligaments of the feet

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
 It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with muscle strengthening.

 - Pain relief (modulated low and high frequency TENS; continuous, comfortable intensity)

 - Early stage injury treatment (modulated low to medium frequency ECS; continuous, low intensity)